Brausen42/shifts/README.md

 This is a project that allows for the creation and subsequent viewing of generic shifts.

+## Deployment

+The Docker and k8s resources are used to deploy the website and api @ https://shifts.alexbrausen.com

 ## Website

 A website is exposed by the server that is a UI for observing all existing shifts, and creating new shifts.